imanuelgittens/javascript-studies/Course-07-Mastering-Javascript-And-Modern-Web-Development/Section-07-Accessible-Rich-Internet-Applications/questions.md

       }
     }

 And that's it!
 You can now use the different types of media queries to define style for any device you wish.
-Happy coding.
+Happy coding!